alevchuk/bitcoin-good-start/README.md

 # Bitcoin Good Start

-How to start using bitcoin the good way

 ## Who is this for?

 People who have previously bought bitcoin yet have never withdrawn bitcoin from the exchange.